Check out the most exciting and innovative events coming up in our cinema.

 The GUYO autumn programme will explore themes of revolution and music.
 Drums and drumming have always been associated with insurgency, a means of gaining attention and gathering momentum; but rhythm can also be more subtly subversive.

 This programme gives young musicians the opportunity to explore these ideas for themselves.
 It continues the process begun in this year’s Summer School, and work created by participants then and by GUYO members during the autumn programme in response to this theme will be performed in the concert at Rich Mix in December, Rhythms and Revolution.

 What to Expect

-Louise works with her own ensembles and has worked with distinguished selection of African and South American musicians.
+Louise Elliot (Australia) works with her own ensembles and has worked with distinguished selection of African and South American musicians.
 Louise joined Grand Union in 1984.
 She continues to perform and develop her own work, besides becoming increasingly involved in music education as a teacher and workshop leader.